kiddo127/SKD/README.md

 sh run_train.sh
 ```

-**Note**: Replace the `/path/to/ImageNet2012/Data/CLS-LOC` with the path to your ImageNet2012 dataset.
+**Note**: Replace `/path/to/ImageNet2012/Data/CLS-LOC` with the actual path to your ImageNet2012 dataset.

 ### 2. **Extract Sub-networks**